 Bonus Paracord Bracelet

 This radio comes with a few other things that are attached to a paracord bracelet.
 You get an emergency whistle, compass, and firestarter flint.
-Combined with this I can see how this might be a good gift for a beginning prepper or younger person that likes to get out on the trail sometimes too!
+I can see how this might be a good gift for a beginning prepper or younger person that likes to get out on the trail sometimes too!

-2000 mAH provides some power for your cell or e-reader during an emergency.
+A 2000 mAH battery provides some power for your cell or e-reader during an emergency.
 I am one of those that would care more about keeping some entertainment than my cell going.
 I am rarely on the phone so during SHTF I find it unlikely that I will use a phone much during a major situation.

 On a single charge, you can expect 15 hours of lighting or 6 hours of radio.
 When it comes to charging up your cell you can use the hand crank for 1 minute to gain 3-5 minutes of talk time which should be plenty to let others know your situation!